gvwilson/sdxjs/page-templates/index.md

 <%- include('/inc/keep.html', {file: 'expander.js', key: 'helpers'}) %>

 ::: continue
-Notice that this class adds strings to an array and then joins them all right at the end rather than concatenating strings repeatedly.
+Notice that this class adds strings to an array and joins them all right at the end rather than concatenating strings repeatedly.
 Doing this is more efficient and also helps with debugging, since each string in the array corresponds to a single method call.